-- Leverage recommendations from the Regional Transit Framework Study and High Capacity Transit Task Force to develop long-range plans for regional transit coordination, integration, and implementation. - Consultant assistance my be utilized for the following studies: - Conduct a Feasibility Studies to support recommendations from the High Capacity Transit Plan.
-(TPF and STBG) - Provide planning to support expanding transit in the region to improve quality, connectivity, and close gaps in public transportation in the region.
+- Leverage recommendations from the Regional Transit Framework Study and High Capacity Transit Task Force to develop long-range plans for regional transit coordination, integration, and implementation. - Consultant assistance may be utilized for the following studies: - Conduct a Feasibility Studies to support recommendations from the High Capacity Transit Plan.
+(TPF and STBG) - Provide planning to support expanding transit in the region to improve quality, connectivity, and close gaps in public transportation in the region. - Online engagement tools/platforms/software, including surveys and/or polling, may be used on various projects within the region to increase regional residents' participation.